common-workflow-lab/python-cwlgen/doc/source/installation.rst

-.. pycwl - Python library for manipulation and generation of CWL tools.
+.. python-cwlgen - Python library for manipulation and generation of CWL tools.

 .. _install: